chatox/networks-science-course/practicum/ps04_ipython_data_management.md

 Deliver a zip file including your report and code.

-Your report should be ideally 1 or 2 pages (but feel free to include up to 4 pages if needed) in PDF containing an image of the disease-disease network you created, styled, and annotated.
+The report should be ideally 1 or 2 pages (but feel free to include up to 4 pages if needed) in PDF containing an image of the disease-disease network you created, styled, and annotated.
+Optionally, include your diseasome graph.

-Your code should be your `.ipynb` file.
+The code should be your `.ipynb` file.

 ## Extra points available